 Ed H. Chi

-Research Scientist at Google
+Principal Scientist at Google Brain, Google AI

 "The secret of health for both mind and body is not to mourn for the past, not to worry about the future, or not to anticipate troubles, but to live the present moment wisely and earnestly."